red-green-coding/object-mapper-benchmark/README.md

     return mapper.writeValueAsString(someObject);
 }
 ```

+As you can see, every time we need to serialize an instance of SomeDto into a JSON string, we create a new instance of ObjectMapper.
 The most extreme instance I've come across featuring this code was nestled within a Hibernate column mapper.

-As you can see, every time we need to serialize an instance of SomeDto into a JSON string, we create a new instance of ObjectMapper.
+This practice is less than ideal the Jackson documentation is not really clear with recommendations here.
+It is only mentioned in some source code samples, e.g. in [JavaDoc of the ObjectMapper](https://fasterxml.github.io/jackson-databind/javadoc/2.7/com/fasterxml/jackson/databind/ObjectMapper.html)

+> `final ObjectMapper mapper = new ObjectMapper(); // can use static singleton, inject: just make sure to reuse!`

+This why we created this writup, which will allow us to referre to whenever we encounter this usage patterns.

-This practice is less than ideal for two distinct reasons:
+Not reusing an ObjectMapper is less than ideal for two distinct reasons:
 - Creating the ObjectMapper itself is an expensive operation.
 TODO: why? maybe look at a  heap dump?
 <img src="object-mapper-memory.png" alt="object mapper inernal state" width="400"/>